 Funds can be transferred by depositing a cheque only in case of an offline trading account.
 In case of an online trading account, it is essential to use the payment gateway or NEFT/RTGS/IMPS modes of transfer.
 It is important to note that in case of an offline transfer, the cheque has to be drawn in favour of one’s broker.
 The process takes 2-3 days and the cheque or demand draft credit is sanctioned only after the broker receives the clearing credit.
 When signing the cheque one must ensure that their account is funded, or else they may incur penal charges.

 How to link a bank account with a Demat account?

 When it comes to linking a bank account with a Demat or Trading account, it is important to note that while the basic process may remain the same, there are certain details that may vary from one bank to another.
 It is possible to link one primary account and two secondary accounts.
 The primary account will be used to process all pay-outs.
 The secondary accounts may be used to process the pay-ins.
 In order to link a bank account with a Demat account, one needs to:

 Step 1 – Visit the website of the bank where the account is held.
 Fill in the required form for the process to be initiated.

-Step 2 – In certain cases, one may be required to take a print out of the filled-in form and send it to an address provided by the bank wherein the account is held.
+Step 2 – In certain cases, one may be required to take a print out of the filled form and send it to an address provided by the bank, where the account is held.